we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 > State is the brother of Strategy pattern

-> It responds to the same problem, but is used for multiple behaviors that depend on the state of the object, not the type.
+> It responds to the same problem, but is used for multiple behaviours that depend on the state of the object, not the type.

 <!--slide-->